Who are we?

 Meet our Pastor...

-Pastor David and his wife Shawne have been leading Boscawen’s family of faith since 2013.
-Before then, they were at the center of the Loudon Congregational Church.
-David was born and raised in Boscawen and has come back to the Church of his youth.
-An avid reader and historian, David brings the past alive through his sermons.
-Music is a very important part of their lives and they have enriched worship through the formation of a new contemporary Praise band.
-David and Shawne have two grown sons and reside in Lakeport.
+Pastor Dave and his wife Shawne have been leading BCC's family of faith since 2012.
+Pastor Dave was born and raised in Boscawen and has come back to serve the church of his youth.
+An avid reader and historian, he helps us understand how God has worked here in the past and how to seek Him today through his sermons.
+Music is a very important part of their lives and they have enriched worship through our worship team.
+Pastor Dave and Shawne have two grown sons and reside in Laconia.

-Boscawen Congregational Church is a member of the United Church of Christ and has been at the center of this community for over 272 years.
-Our family of faith welcomes all to our church no matter where you are in their faith journey.
-We meet weekly on Sunday mornings for worship, though our church offers many opportunities during the week to gather for fun and volunteer opportunities.
-All are welcome.
+Boscawen Congregational Church is a member of the United Church of Christ and has been at the center of this community for over 280 years.
+We welcome you to seek the Lord's work in your life, no matter where you are in your faith journey.

-Pastor David and his wife Shawne have been leading Boscawen’s family of faith since 2013.
-Before then, they were at the center of the Loudon Congregational Church.
-David was born and raised in Boscawen and has come back to the Church of his youth.
-An avid reader and historian, David brings the past alive through his sermons.
-Music is a very important part of their lives and they have enriched worship through the formation of a new contemporary Praise band.
-David and Shawne have two grown sons and reside in Lakeport.
+Pastor Dave and his wife Shawne have been leading BCC's family of faith since 2012.
+Pastor Dave was born and raised in Boscawen and has come back to serve the church of his youth.
+An avid reader and historian, he helps us understand how God has worked here in the past and how to seek Him today through his sermons.
+Music is a very important part of their lives and they have enriched worship through our worship team.
+Pastor Dave and Shawne have two grown sons and reside in Laconia.

-Boscawen Congregational Church is a member of the United Church of Christ and has been at the center of this community for over 272 years.
-Our family of faith welcomes all to our church no matter where you are in their faith journey.
-We meet weekly on Sunday mornings for worship, though our church offers many opportunities during the week to gather for fun and volunteer opportunities.
-All are welcome.
+Boscawen Congregational Church is a member of the United Church of Christ and has been at the center of this community for over 280 years.
+We welcome you to seek the Lord's work in your life, no matter where you are in your faith journey.

 OUR MISSION